Crisis Core: Final Fantasy VII

-is an action role-playing game developed and published by Square Enix for the PlayStation Portable.
-First released in 2007, the game is a prequel to the 1997 video game Final Fantasy VII and is a part of the metaseries Compilation of Final Fantasy VII, which includes other products related to the original game.
+is a 2007 action role-playing game developed and published by Square Enix for the PlayStation Portable.
+The game serves as a prequel to the 1997 title Final Fantasy VII and is part of the metaseries Compilation of Final Fantasy VII, which includes other products related to the original game.

 The game primarily focuses on Zack Fair, a young member of the paramilitary organization SOLDIER, who is assigned to look for the missing SOLDIER Genesis Rhapsodos.
-As he searches for Genesis, Zack discovers Genesis' origin, Project G, and how it is related to two other high-ranking SOLDIERs, Sephiroth and Angeal Hewley.
-The game's storyline takes the player from the war between the megacorporation Shinra and the people of Wutai to the events in Nibelheim, ending just before the beginning of Final Fantasy VII.
+As he searches for Genesis, Zack discovers Genesis' origin, Project G, and its connection to the high-ranking SOLDIERs, Sephiroth and Angeal Hewley.
+The game's storyline spans the war between the megacorporation Shinra and the people of Wutai to the events in Nibelheim, ending just before the beginning of Final Fantasy VII.

-The game was directed by Hajime Tabata, with Tetsuya Nomura serving as character designer.
-Before development, the Square Enix staff initially planned to make a PlayStation Portable port of the mobile phone game Before Crisis: Final Fantasy VII, but after discussion, they decided to create a new game.
+The game was directed by Hajime Tabata, with Tetsuya Nomura serving as creative producer and character designer.
+Before development, the Square Enix staff initially planned to make a PlayStation Portable port of the mobile phone game Before Crisis: Final Fantasy VII, but after discussion, they decided to create a new game instead.
 The plot is based on a scenario Kazushige Nojima had in mind when working on Final Fantasy VII.

 Crisis Core enjoyed strong sales, selling over two million units worldwide.
-Critical reception was generally positive with focus on its simplistic story but mixed responses on its combat system.
-A remaster of the game, Crisis Core: Final Fantasy VII Reunion, was released on December 13, 2022.
-Its storyline will also be recreated in the mobile game Final Fantasy VII: Ever Crisis.
+Critical reception was generally positive, with praise for its story but mixed responses on its combat system.
+A remaster of the game, Crisis Core: Final Fantasy VII Reunion, was released on December 13, 2022 as part of the remake series.
+Its storyline is recreated in the mobile game Final Fantasy VII: Ever Crisis.